wayfinderio/intro-to-fp/_docs/1-welcome-to-functional-programming/javascript.md

   }
 {% endhighlight %}

+### Making decisions

+While not a key concept we're not going to be able to get away from needing to know the syntax for how to make a decision.
+There's really not a good way to make this into a function.

+{% highlight javascript %}
+  const result = condition ? ifTrue : ifFalse

+  const answer = x > 3 ?
+"YES!" : "Nah";

+  // Whitespace isn't significant here.
+In the following sections we'll typically write this multiple lines:

+  cont answer = x > 3
+    ?
+"YES!"
+    : "Nah";
+{% endhighlight %}

 ### But, but, but, syntax?

 Ok, so there are some nice syntactial bits we're leaving out here.
 Those things are not new concepts, just convenient ways of doing what we already know how to do.
 We'll cover the syntax bits as we encounter it.